surajparui/PredictBikes/README.md

 Therefore, I would prioritize dedicating additional time to feature engineering before delving into hyperparameter optimization.
 This approach would involve identifying and creating new features that could potentially provide valuable insights and boost the model's performance.
 By focusing on feature engineering initially, we can lay a solid foundation for the models to extract meaningful patterns and relationships from the data, potentially leading to further improvements in overall performance.

+##Future Improvements
+If given more time with this dataset, the following areas could be further explored and improved:

+Feature Engineering: Allocate more time to feature engineering and explore new features that could provide valuable insights and boost the model's performance.
+Feature engineering plays a crucial role in enhancing model performance and extracting meaningful patterns from the data.

+Hyperparameter Optimization: Continue experimenting with different hyperparameter settings to find the best configurations for each model.
+Fine-tuning the hyperparameters can lead to further improvements in model performance.
 ### Create a table with the models you ran, the hyperparameters modified, and the kaggle score.

 model	hpo1	hpo2	hpo3	score